astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 In particular, rotate the diagram to look straight down the $ct$ axis to see the circular path in space.
 ```

+Within the reference frame of the purple and orange events (the clock
+at rest), for a given constant angular velocity $\omega$, the larger
+the radius of the circle, the faster the clock will have to move to
+complete the circle (according to $v=\omega r$) and therefore the
+larger the discrepency in the time intervals, according to Equation
+{eq}`intint2`.
+A clock further out on the merry-go-round will be
+moving faster and therefore measure a shorter time interval than a
+clock closer to the center.
+Furthermore, we also know that lengths
+contract at faster speeds, so if a person at the edge of the
+merry-go-round were to lay down meter sticks to measure the
+circumference of the circle, they would need more meter sticks than
+they would have expected without relativity.
+The radius of the
+circle, being perpendicular to the motion, is not affected, so $2\pi
+r$ is now less than the actual circumference, according to the
+(contracted) meter sticks.

+The circumference being equal to $2\pi r$ is proven within a flat (or
+Euclidian) space.
+If space is curved, that equation no longer holds.
+Consider the circle formed by a latitude line near the South Pole:
+because the Earth is curved, the measured radius of the Earth along
+the surface is going to be longer than the radius of the circle you
+would get by slicing a flat circle along the latitude line.
+Therefore,
+the circumference of the latitude circle will be shorter than $2\pi r$,
+because the Earth is curved.
+Due to the length contraction of the
+meter sticks, our scientist on the merry-go-round would also conclude
+that she is in a curved space, as the geometry is not behaving according
+to the rules of flat space.

+The effects on time and geometry are tightly linked to the
+acceleration of the reference frame of the merry-go-round.
+The larger
+the radius, the larger the acceleration needs to be ($a=\omega^2 r$)
+to maintain the circular path.
+To someone on the merry-go-round,
+there would seem to be a mysterious outward (centrifugal) force,
+and to move toward the center would be to move "up" against this
+force, and to move away from the center would be to move "down"
+with this force.
+The further down they go, the larger the effects
+of time dilation and length contraction would get.
+They would
+conclude their spacetime was deviating more and more from Euclidean
+flatness.
+The same chain of logic holds for the acceleration
+due to gravity, because the forces are equivalent.

 ## The Equivalence Principle